eliaswren/storage-handler-microservice/README.md

 # storage-handler-microservice
-A simple local storage handler for JSON objects in Python
+A simple REST API local storage handler for JSON objects in Python